 Some side effects gradually decrease over time.
 So it's important not to make changes too quickly, particularly if the medication is effective at controlling symptoms.

 When creating a titration plan, the doctor should take not only your child's size and symptoms into consideration, but also your child's daily schedule and your family's needs.

 The first drugs doctors commonly turn to when treating children with ADHD are stimulant medicines such as:

 It is thought that these medicines improve ADHD symptoms by making more of the chemical messenger dopamine available to the brain.
 Dopamine is found in areas of the brain that control mood and attention.

 Stimulant drugs can have side effects.
 These include:

 appetite decrease with weight loss over time

-Doctors may also consider prescribing a nonstimulant medicine such as Strattera (atomoxetine).
-It works somewhat differently than the stimulants.
-It increases a different chemical messenger -- norepinephrine -- which is more involved with behavior control.
+Doctors may also consider prescribing a nonstimulant drug such as Strattera (atomoxetine).
+It works somewhat differently than stimulants.
+It mainly affects a different chemical messenger -- norepinephrine -- which is also involved in attention, mood, and impulse control.